 Fear of an animal encounter is the main thing preventing many people from trying trail running, but the most dangerous aspects of trail running may surprise you.
-The number one concern most people have that prevents them from getting out and trying out trail running is the fear of coming across a potentially dangerous animal, and what to do in such a situation.
+The number one concern most people have that causes them to ask the question, ‘is trail running dangerous?’ and may prevent them from getting out and trying out trail running is the fear of coming across a potentially dangerous animal, and what to do in such a situation.

 However, while this is a valid concern and it is important to be aware of wildlife dangers on the trails for the part of the world you’ll be running in, animal encounters are pretty low in the rankings when it comes to things you should be concerned about and prepared for when thinking about going trail running.

 Most people’s first question is:

 What if I meet a snake / bear / mountain lion?

 While this is a good question (and the answer should be the subject of three specific posts in their own right), this post sets out the more common dangers and hazards when trail running (click the links below to jump to each section, or scroll down to read them all):

 - Tripping or falling